fwextensions/QuicKey/docs/index.md

 ## Close tabs

 To close the selected tab, press <kbd>ctrl</kbd>&nbsp;<kbd>W</kbd> (<kbd>cmd⌘</kbd>&nbsp;<kbd>W</kbd> on macOS).
-So you could, for instance, type `docg` to match all of your Google Docs URLs and then quickly close each one.
+So you could, for instance, type `docg` to match all of your Google Docs URLs and then quickly close those you no longer need.

 ## Incognito mode

-By default, Chrome extensions are not enabled in incognito mode when you install them.
+By default, Chrome extensions are not enabled in incognito mode when you first install them.
 If you want to use *QuicKey* to switch to incognito tabs as well as normal ones, open the main menu and then go to *More tools > Extensions*, scroll down to the *QuicKey* extension, and check the *Allow in incognito* option.

 Tabs in incognito mode display the incognito icon, so you can distinguish a normal tab from an incognito one with the same title.

 ## Privacy

 To function, *QuicKey* needs access to your open tabs, bookmarks and history.
 The Chrome permissions dialog says *QuicKey* can also change your bookmarks and browsing history, but it never will.
-It can't access the page content at all and doesn't transmit any information anywhere, other than anonymized Google Analytics metrics.
+It can't access the page content at all and doesn't transmit any information other than some anonymized Google Analytics metrics.

 ## Feedback and bugs